Pokémon Sword and Shield: Critical response

 Some critics felt that Sword and Shield lacked in depth and innovation.
 (Note: Attributed to multiple references:) In their review for Eurogamer, Chris Tapsell criticised the games for their lack of depth, absence of complex dungeons and intricate lore, limited exploration option, and a restricted Pokédex, creating an illusion of scale and ambition that ultimately fails to provide a satisfying Pokémon experience of depth and substance that characterized previous iterations.
 In their GQ review, James Grebey and Tom Philip criticised their lack of challenge, depth, and innovation, expressing disappointment in the games' execution and their failure to fully utilize the capabilities of the Switch.
 Mack Ashworth of GameRevolution cited the subpar visuals and mediocre story execution, and he compared the games' underperformed, inferior visuals to other top Switch games.

-Chris Carter's review for Destructoid praised Pokémon Shield's visuals and being able to see Pokémon roaming in the overworld but criticised the lack of a Global Trade System and said parts of the game are "are missing a lot of emotion and soul".'
+Chris Carter's review for Destructoid praised Pokémon Shield's visuals and being able to see Pokémon roaming in the overworld but criticised the lack of a Global Trade System and said parts of the game "are missing a lot of emotion and soul".'

 Donovan Erskine when writing for Shacknews said that the implementation of quality of life features make the games "the most accessible and palatable in the saga" and praised the Wild Area and gyms.
 However Erskine lamented the games performance problems (such as its frame rate) and the games story.

 Ben Moore writing for Easy Allies said the games are "largely enjoyable", though critiqued beloved Pokémon not being in the games, a "mediocre" story and repetition from prior games in the Pokémon series.